-For 2008, performance on exit-level TAKS (Accommodated) tests was included in determining CI.
-See Chapter 5 of the 2008 Accountability Manual for a complete explanation of Gold Performance Acknowledgments.
-For a detailed explanation of TGI, see Appendix E of the 2008 Accountability Manual.
-See also Campus Group, Texas Growth Index, and Appendix D.
+See Chapter 5 of the 2010 Accountability Manual for an explanation of Gold Performance Acknowledgments.
+For an explanation of the Vertical Scale Growth, see Appendix E of the 2010 Accountability Manual.
+See also Campus Group, Vertical Scale Growth, and Appendix D.